 This report aims to provide a comprehensive perspective on Wyoming's process of economic growth over time.
 Understanding Wyoming's growth process, and how it has evolved within an ever-changing national and global economy, is an important step for understanding potential weaknesses in the state economy today and possible challenges ahead.
 Growth matters because an economy that is not growing fast enough will struggle to produce enough good jobs for residents of the state and undermine the wellbeing of Wyomingites.
+Ultimately, this report set out to answer the question, "Is Wyoming positioned to grow?"
+However, in the process of exploring this question, it became evident that Wyoming does not have a single economy but rather operates as a set of largely disconnected regional and local economies.
 Growth at the state level is a precondition for resilient local economies and communities, though growth at the state level does not ensure strong economies and living standards at the local level.
 Thus, this report discusses the growth of Wyoming as a whole and growth patterns across different parts of the state, insofar as data allows.
-Ultimately, this report sets out to answer the question, "Does Wyoming have a growth problem?"
-And, if the answer is yes, what is the growth problem exactly and what are some issues that will be most important for overcoming it?